sean-bailey/pandemic-banking/README.md

 For the purposes of this demonstration, it all starts with the S3 bucket.

 ### *Deploy an S3 bucket*
  which you have permissions to upload and download files from.
 This will be your primary repository for your demonstration images.
+Upload all of the images in the `./demo-images` directory into your bucket (WITHOUT THE DIRECTORY)

 ### *Now for the SNS Topic*:
  Create an SNS topic and add the appropriate endpoints of your choosing.
 I've leveraged e-mail in this case, which will be sufficient.